dcagua10/parcialweb/README.md

 ## Installation
 Install NodeJS with ReactJS and ExpressJS packages

-Install npm or yarn depending what you prefer
+Install npm (Included with NodeJS)

 Install MongoDB (for cmd) and MongoDB Compass (Optional), MongoDB Compass allows to see structured data

 ## Deployment
 Once downloaded, get in the root folder of the App and install all dependencies using

-Advice: Use npm or yarn, not both
+Advice: Use npm for installation and start

 Go to the server folder